 Customers have every right to expect a good experience when they interact with the Company - whatever the reason.
 The Company is committed to delivering this, and to improving year-on-year against the standard industry-wide metrics.
-Understanding and responding to customers' needs is not only deep-rooted in the Company's culture, but is also essential to meeting the goals developed with stakeholders to guide the Company's future plans.
-The Company's commitment to its customers is reflected in its customer service score which exceeded the required benchmark.
+Understanding and responding to customers' needs is not only deep-rooted in the Company's culture, but is also essential to meeting the goals developed with stakeholders to guide its future plans.
+The Company's commitment to customers is reflected in its customer service scores which exceeded the required Ofgem benchmark.

-Power cut support service
+Power cut support services